querqy/querqy-embeddings-rewriter/README.md

 Embeddings can be used either to replace the main query string - and thus do a knn retrieval for the vector of the main query - or to inject the vector as a boost query, which boosts the knn documents by vector similarity (the score is additive to the main query).

-So far, this is a stub implementation uses a dummy `text -> embedding` mapping (`querqy.embeddings.EmbeddingModel`), which only knows the 4 words w1, w2, w3, w4.
+So far, this is a stub implementation uses a dummy `text -> embedding` mapping (`querqy.solr.embeddings.DummyEmbeddingModel`), which only knows the 4 words w1, w2, w3, w4.

 The implementation only works with Solr so far.
 An example can be seen in `querqy.solr.embeddings.EmbeddingsRewriterTest`.
 The test uses Solr's testing